codesurfers/codesurfers.github.io/links/index.md

 [gdb](https://www.gnu.org/software/gdb/)

 The GNU Debugger can help with finding what's going wrong with your program.
 It's usually used to debug C/C++ programs.

 [ccache](https://ccache.samba.org/)

 Building large projects can take a significant amount of time. ccache can help with reducing the time spent waiting for the build to finish.

 ### Text editors

 Knowing how to efficiently use a text editor is one of the most useful secondary skills of any programmer.

-Among the free text editors, vim and emacs have (unfortunately) been the state of the art for quite some time now.
+Among the free text editors, vim and emacs are particularly formidable.
+It's undecided as to which is better, just like Tabs vs Spaces debate among programmers.

 [Vim](http://www.vim.org/others.php)

 A modal text editor that has nice key bindings and an emphasis on speed.
 It is an important command-line survival skill.
 Once installed, run the "vimtutor" command to start a basic tutorial.

 [Emacs](http://www.gnu.org/software/emacs/tour/)

-An operating system containing, amongst many other things, a file manager, calculator, games, package manager and (arguably) a text editor.
+An operating system containing, amongst many other things, a file manager, calculator, games, package manager and also a text editor.

 It can be extended in trivial, and non-trivial ways with Emacs Lisp, which also happens to be the language it is written in.